 Pumpkin Cinnamon Roll Dough

 This is a rich dough, which means that it’s prepared with fat like milk, butter, and an egg.
-Rich doughs make soft breads such as monkey bread, regular cinnamon rolls, and cinnamon roll cake.
-Lean doughs, on the other hand, are made without much fat and produce crusty bread such as artisan bread, bagels, and pizza dough.
+Rich doughs make soft breads such as monkey bread, homemade cinnamon rolls, and cinnamon roll cake.
+Lean doughs, on the other hand, are made without much fat and produce crusty bread such as artisan bread, homemade bagels, and pizza dough.

 You need 9 ingredients for pumpkin cinnamon roll dough: